cac-t-u-s/om-sharp/README.md

 # OM7

-OM is an experimental version of the OpenMusic visual programming and computer-aided composition environment.
+This is an experimental version of the OpenMusic visual programming and computer-aided composition environment.

 This project was developed for research purpose and includes a number of improvements in terms of graphical interface, computational possibilities, and compositional affordance in general.